 So how do we respond to the haters, to the angry, without losing out wit, our senses, and our ability to create meaningful change through dialogue?

-Here’s the conversation I had with Nate:
+Here’s the conversation I had with my friend, Nate:

 It’s only from a place of calm that you can practice empathy, and a good practice is to pretend.
 Imagine someone else’s suffering.
 How do you think they feel?
 How would that feel if it were happening to you?
 How would you simply be there, without judgement, without offering a fix, to allow them to express to you how they are feeling?